baconjs/bacon.js/README.md

 `stream.decorateWith(name, property)` decorates stream values (must be objects) with a new property with the given name and a value taken from the given Property.

-`stream.mapEnd(f)` Adds an extra Next event just before End.
-The value is created
-by calling the given function when the source stream ends.
-Instead of a function, a static value can be used.
-You can even omit the argument if you don't care about the actual value.

 Property
 --------